-The Phase IIB grant application must contain enough information on progress accomplished under Phase II, by the time of Phase IIB grant application submission, to enable an evaluation of the project's promise.
+The Phase IIB application must contain enough information on progress accomplished under Phase II, to enable an evaluation of the project's promise.

-DOE plans to make selections for Phase II awards from those grant applications judged to have the highest overall merit within their technical program area.
+DOE plans to make selections for Phase II awards from those applications judged to have the highest overall merit within their technical program area.
 The review criteria and their weightings are provided below.